A00035719/Case-Study---Enterprise-Computing-Mobile-Portable-Computing-/Enterprice_presentation.md

 ## Future Improvements

 There are still many risks regarding portable computing.
 To improve safety, stricter legislation is needed to protect data and children’s wellbeing.
 Technology will continue to change, and more advanced computing will likely become smaller over time.
 AI is becoming more common, and improvements are needed to make it a reliable tool rather than a source of misinformation.

+Web developers should have an ethical duty to the users to decrease risks of erosion of cognitive functions.
+This may be helpful towards the gorwing popularity of short form content causing certain cognitive skills such as deep thinking and focus from eroding.

 Battery life remains a problem, so improvements are needed to extend battery performance.
 AR and VR will also merge more into everyday use.